CoToAI/ai-prompt-portfolio-project-towninc/README.md

 - 🧱 v0.dev for frontend component building

 ## Idea
-I wanted to create a fast, AI-powered business idea generator to practice prompt engineering and build a user-friendly UI using no-code tools.
+I wanted to create a fast, AI-powered website to practice prompt engineering and build a user-friendly UI using no-code tools.

 ## Tools I Used
 - **Figma**: UX mockups and component layout